 Many people are worried about how they will pay for divorce once the process is over.
-However, most attorneys require money to be paid either up-front and/or during the legal proceeding.
+However, most attorneys require money to be paid either up-front or during the legal proceeding.
 The question people ask most often is how they will get the money to hire a divorce lawyer in the first place.
-There is no set answer and depending on your individual financial needs understanding what route to take to hire an attorney can be confusing.
+There is no set answer, and depending on your individual financial needs understanding what route to take to hire an attorney can be confusing.

-In most divorces there is an earning disparity between the parties, meaning one party is likely bringing in more income.
-This often places the party with the higher-earning power in control of the money, making it difficult for the lower-earning party to hire a divorce attorney.
+There is an earning disparity between the parties in most divorces, meaning one party is likely bringing in more income.
+This often places the higher-earning power in control of the money, making it difficult for the lower-earning party to hire a divorce attorney.
 Most divorce lawyers require a large retainer to be put down before your case will be taken.
 This is because Texas does not allow contingency fee divorces.
-A contingency fee means that an attorney will not get paid unless their client wins their case, but it is not applicable in a divorce case because it is encouraged parties to find an amicable and equitable settlement in divorce cases.
+A contingency fee means that an attorney will not get paid unless their client wins their case.
+Still, it is not applicable in a divorce case because it encourages parties to find an amicable and equitable settlement.
 As a result, most divorce cases will never set foot in a trial because their case will settle out in a mediation or arbitration before.

 Focusing back on how to kick start your divorce, there are several options a person in financial need can turn to if they otherwise cannot afford the initial process of hiring an attorney.
-It is important to understand and assess your needs because these options can be combined in a variety of ways to fit your needs.
+It is essential to understand and assess your needs because these options can be combined in various ways to fit your needs.